robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/sequences-as-conventional-interfaces.md

 # Sequences as Conventional Interfaces

 It is frequently helpful to conceptualize processes in terms of signals flowing through a cascade of stages, each of which implements part of the program plan.

+Expressing programs as a sequence of operations helps us make programs that are modular.
+Modular design can be encouraged by providing a library of standard components together with a conventional interface for connecting

 Compare the algorithms for summing the squares of the leaves of a  [tree](/computer-science/trees) that are odd (**TOP**) and constructing a list of even fibo numbers *Fib(k)* where *k* is less than or equal to *n* (**BOTTOM**).